 Through TYCA, TIFO will go on providing opportunities to high school students from Japan and ASEAN countries, which have diverse cultures and values, to discuss the future of Asia, bearing in mind social issues.

 Toshiba promotes sports not only to help children to grow up healthy but also to inspire and encourage everyone through the impressive performances of top athletes.

 Amateur sports teams of Toshiba employees play an active role in making a difference in society.

 As a company that conducts business worldwide, Toshiba Group wishes to contribute to restoring areas affected by natural disasters.
 To that end, we review what is most appropriate in consideration of local characteristics and damage situations, and donate money, provide our company products, and collaborate with NGOs.
 In addition, employees also engage in fund raising and volunteer activities.

-In FY2017, we provided support to areas affected by heavy rainfall in the northern Kyushu that occurred in Japan in July and areas affected by hurricane that occurred in the USA in September.
+In FY2018, we provided support via donations and efforts to restore infrastructure to areas affected by heavy rainfall in West Japan in July and following the Hokkaido Eastern Iburi Earthquake in September.